Frequently asked questions about the Revitalising Newcastle program:

 HDC and Council will continue to work closely to develop the plans for open space areas to ensure they meet the long-term needs of the community, and Council, which will eventually take ownership of the spaces.

-Why is the community being asked again to comment on the future rezoning of the corridor?
+Why was the community asked again to comment on the future rezoning of the corridor?

-Public exhibition of the planning proposal is the next step in the planning process and provides the opportunity for the community to formally have its say.
-People are encouraged to review the proposal package and submit feedback, which will be considered by Council officers before the elected Council considers endorsing and submitting the proposal to the NSW Minister for Planning to amend the Newcastle Local Environmental Plan 2012.
+Public exhibition of the planning proposal was the next step in the planning process and provided the opportunity for the community to formally have its say.
+People were encouraged to review the proposal package and submit feedback, which Council officers reviewed before the elected Council voted on 12 December 2017 to endorse the proposal and submit it to the NSW Department of Planning and Environment for consideration.

 Newcastle Light Rail